Shooting fallout: Should elementary schools have metal detectors?

 During the 2019-2020 school year, less than 2% of public elementary schools performed random metal detector checks on students.
 It was 10% for middle schools and 14.8% for high schools.

-Canady said equipping schools with metal detectors requires a lot of training and maintenance — and can provide a false sense of security if they’re not operated correctly.
+Canady said equipping schools with metal detectors require a lot of training and maintenance — and can provide a false sense of security if they’re not operated correctly.

 A relationship-based policing approach can better help avert school violence, he said.
 “Every student in a school environment should have at least one trusted adult that they can connect with,” Canady said.